Adaptive Experimental Design Using Shrinkage Estimators: Oracle Designs

 \section{Oracle Designs}

-Our goal is to design a treatment allocation approach that minimizes the risk given a particular estimator.
-We begin by analyzing the non-adaptive setting, focusing only on experimental designs with a fixed total sample size, $N$.
-Moreover, we suppose that the potential outcome variances $V_0, \dots, V_K$ are known \emph{a priori}.
-These are ``oracle" designs, insofar as the $V_k$ are essentially never known in practice and must be estimated directly from the data.
-However, this setting allows us to gain intuition into the behavior of risk-minimizing designs when using the estimators $\hbstau, \bsdeltb, \bsdelts$ and $\bsdeltad$.
+Our goal is to design a treatment allocation approach that minimizes the risk of each candidate estimator.
+We begin by analyzing the non-adaptive setting with $N$ units, and consider ``oracle" designs in which the potential outcome means $\mu_0, \dots, \mu_K$ and variances $V_0, \dots, V_K$ are known.
+In practice, these parameters must be estimated from the data, but the oracle designs give us intuition about the optimal risk-minimizing allocations.

+We focus on the regime in which the signal-to-noise ratio (SNR) is low.
+This assumption restricts to the regime where our shrinkage estimators can yield meaningful performance gains, as is widely discussed in the Empirical Bayes literature \citep[see e.g.][]{efron2012large}.
+In less noisy regimes, applying a shrinkage estimator provides less benefit.